2006 Canadian federal budget: Income Trusts Controversy

 Economist Yves Fortin challenged the reasons for the change in tax regime announced by Flaherty and disputed the Harper-government assertion that the Trust structure led to a loss of tax revenue because of trust conversions in his research paper.
-Income Trusts and Tax Leakage: Is there a problem?
 Analyst Gordon Tait also raised concerns about the lack of consultation and misconceptions surrounding the change in tax policy on Trusts in The Inconvenient Truth About Trusts.

 Analyst Cameron Renkas refuted the Department of Finance's assertion that the United States and Australia took action to shut down flow-through structures.
 In his research paper, Digging Deeper, he gave a perspective on how the United States taxes publicly traded flow-through entities and Master limited partnerships, the US equivalent of Canadian Income Trusts.

 In a January 12, 2007 paper, Yves Fortin outlined his concerns regarding the claim of tax leakage.
 In his October 31, 2006 policy statement, Finance Minister Jim Flaherty said, "If left unchecked, these corporate decisions would result in billions of dollars in less tax revenue for the federal government to invest in the priorities of Canadians, including more personal income tax relief" but Minister Flaherty did not document his allegation or cite any research to back up his claim.
 Mr. Fortin's paper A Recipe For Tax Loss gave several examples of how the tax on income trusts could lead to a loss in government tax revenue, not a gain.

 Analyst Dirk Lever wrote on January 15, 2007, "We cannot understand why any Canadians would support double taxation of retirement benefits - it affects all of us eventually."
 Mr. Lever also cited several flaws in the Conservative government's policy in his research paper Deep Dive into Tax Issues: Canadian Pensioners Taxed Twice on Canadian Corporate Dividends.
 In the report, Mr. Lever asked: